Todd Fillingham

 Guitar Stool/ Guitar Stand

-I whipped eyes in either end of 1/4″ yacht braid to create a restraint to hold the guitar into the stand.
-This is easily removed from either end and is not required to hold the guitar, just an extra sit of safety for your valuable instrument.
+Yacht braid creates a restraint to hold the guitar securely.
+This is easily removed from either end and is not required to hold the guitar, just an extra bit of safety for your valuable instrument.

 The seat is carved from walnut and the legs are ash.